 Let’s move on to the next item on our aviation menu: the split flaps.

-Now, these flaps are quite interesting.
+Now, these flaps are pretty interesting.
 They’re attached to the underside of the wing, and when deployed, they drop down from the wing’s trailing edge.
 This action, you guessed it, increases the wing’s lift.

-Picture this: it’s as if the wing has a secret compartment that opens downwards.
+Think about it like this: it’s as if the wing has a secret compartment that opens downwards.
 When this hidden door swings open (the split flap being deployed), it creates an abrupt, high-drag airfoil shape, enhancing lift generation but also producing significant drag.

 Split flaps are considered more efficient at generating additional lift compared to plain flaps.
 However, they do produce a considerable amount of drag, even more so than their plain counterparts.

 Where would you find split flaps?
 They’re commonly seen on vintage or older aircraft.
-While not as prevalent in newer models, split flaps hold an important place in aviation history, having served in many World War II planes.
+While not as prevalent in newer models, split flaps hold an important place in aviation history, having served in many World War II airplanes.

 3. Slotted Flaps